IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 I hope you see something like that.
 It means you are in business.

 By the way, the fuse values shown above are the defaults as the device ships from the factory.
+Notice that the "efuse" comes from the factory with its value set to "FF".
+That needs to change and we are going to change it.

 The *boards.txt* file in the Arduino Core specifies certain, different values for the fuses on a '328 or '328P running on an Arduino Uno.
-We shall need to write those values into the fuse memory.
+We shall write those values into the fuse memory.
 Caution, you can "brick" an AVR by getting a fuse byte wrong.
 Go slowly and pay attention.

 Also, we are going to upload the bootloader that enables a microcontroller mounted on the Arduino to accept code uploads.